 The animators then make the characters live and the props move as described by The Script.
 It is the visual presentation of the content of the script and must convey the exact idea the writer intended..

-Splashes, cloth simulatios, explosions, dust, water simulation, Wind, Fire and so on are added in to the already animated shots as required.
+Splashes, cloth simulations, explosions, dust, water simulation, Wind, Fire and so on are added in to the already animated shots as required.

 We need lights.The lighting artists light (obviously) each shot based on the color script done earlier.